 Park City Trails

 The Mountain Trails Foundation is our nonmotorized trail advocate.
 Dedicated to promoting & maintaining Park City Utah’s trails for non-motorized recreational use.
-Also check out the Park City Trails Series from June-September every year.
+Also check out the Park City Trails Series a local trail series, that has 4 distances, from June-September every year.